UniMath/agda-unimath/src/foundation/singleton-induction.lagda.md

   ind-singleton-is-contr a is-contr-A B b x =
     tr B ((inv (contraction is-contr-A a)) ∙ (contraction is-contr-A x)) b

-  comp-singleton-is-contr :
+  compute-singleton-is-contr :
     {l1 l2 : Level} {A : UU l1}
     (a : A) (is-contr-A : is-contr A) (B : A → UU l2) →
-    ((ev-pt a B) ∘ (ind-singleton-is-contr a is-contr-A B)) ~ id comp-singleton-is-contr a is-contr-A B b =
+    ((ev-pt a B) ∘ (ind-singleton-is-contr a is-contr-A B)) ~ id compute-singleton-is-contr a is-contr-A B b =
     ap (λ ω → tr B ω b) (left-inv (contraction is-contr-A a))

 is-singleton-is-contr :